 If you can’t or are just not quite ready for the above options, that’s okay.
 For many, the ability to take the weekends to explore can be just as exciting and fulfilling.
 Plus, it’s a low risk way to give nomad life a shot!

 And as a remote or hybrid worker (Summer Fridays count too!), you can make a move to enjoy the weekend a bit earlier.
 For example, work from the campground or your beach house on Friday and beat the weekend traffic.
 Just ensure you’ve got a reliable wifi connection and a few back-up options.
 (If you need more information on that, check out this blog post.)

 We take full advantage of our weekends at The Wanderlust Group to explore during our extended weekends.
 In fact, at The Wanderlust Group we're set up to be adaptable to a range of digital nomad working styles.
-We're remote first with micro-offices for those who prefer to be in office and we operate on a 4-day workweek.
 (Want to learn more about working for us?
 Visit our careers page.)

 So, If you’re looking for an epic adventure, remote work can open the door to a digitally nomadic lifestyle.
 As a snowbird, weekend warrior, or slow-mad, the opportunities for more travel and adventures are endless, and, as always, The Wanderlust Group is here to help find more time and ways to wander.